 The Chip Erase (CE) instruction is for erasing the data of the whole chip to be "1".
-A Write Enable (WREN) instruction must execute to set the Write Enable Latch (WEL) bit before sending the Chip Erase (CE).
-Any address of the sector (see table 1) is a valid address for Chip Erase (CE) instruction.
-The CS# must go high exactly at the byte boundary(the latest eighth of address byte been latched-in); otherwise, the instruction will be rejected and not executed.
+A Write Enable (WREN) instruction must be executed to set the Write Enable Latch (WEL) bit before sending the Chip Erase (CE).
+Any address of the sector (see "Table 1.
+Memory Organization") is a valid address for Chip Erase (CE) instruction.
+The CS# must go high exactly at the byte boundary (the least significant bit of address byte been latched-in); otherwise, the instruction will be rejected and not executed.

 The self-timed Chip Erase Cycle time (tCE) is initiated as soon as Chip Select (CS#) goes high.
-The Write in Progress (WIP) bit still can be check out during the Chip Erase cycle is in progress.
-The WIP sets 1 during the tCE timing, and sets 0 when Chip Erase Cycle is completed, and the Write Enable Latch (WEL) bit is reset.
+The Write in Progress (WIP) bit still can be checked while the Chip Erase cycle is in progress.
+The WIP sets during the tCE timing, and clears when Chip Erase Cycle is completed, and the Write Enable Latch (WEL) bit is cleared.
 If the chip is protected by BP1, BP0 bits, the Chip Erase (CE) instruction will not be executed.
 It will be only executed when BP1, BP0 all set to "0".